WorldWideWest/car-repair-shop-system/README.md

     `password` VARCHAR(64) NOT NULL
 )
 ```
 Once the table was created I inserted the value of the first user.
-The user is Oliver Twist with the id of oli.t and a hashed password which is eminem662
+The user is Oliver Twist with the username of oli.t and a hashed password which is eminem662

 ```sql
 INSERT INTO users VALUES
 (1, 'Oliver', 'Twist', 'oli.t', '$2a$10$eyl1t1zgeiNL3VR5U87d/uK5ZRl4wpPwcfskaFm5GZ8TpUVB0V9hG'); -- password:eminem662
 ```

 Then we have the roles table which we will use for authorization for each user.
-This table isn't special, the only thing we added here is that the name need's to be a UNIQUE.
+This table isn't special, the only thing we added here is that the name needs to be a UNIQUE.

 ```sql
 DROP TABLE IF EXISTS roles;